mweidner037/list-positions/README.md

 LexList's API is a hybrid between `Array<T>` and `Map<LexPosition, T>`.
 Use `insertAt` or `insert` to insert new values into the list in the style of `Array.splice`.

+#### Unordered Collections

+The library also comes with _unordered_ collections:

+- `PositionMap<T>`: A map from Positions to values of type `T`, like `List<T>` but without ordering info.
+- `PositionCharMap`: A map from Positions to characters, like `Text` but without ordering info.
+- `PositionSet`: A set of Positions, like `Outline` but without ordering info.

+These collections do not support in-order or indexed access, but they also do not require managing metadata, and they are slightly more efficient.

+For example, you can use a PositionSet to track the set of deleted Positions in a CRDT.
+See the benchmarks' [PositionCRDT](https://github.com/mweidner037/list-positions/blob/master/benchmarks/internal/position_crdt.ts) for an example.

 ### Types

 All types are JSON serializable.